Mining Ethereum Classic

 To start mining

-1. Download the and unpack the miner
+1. Download and unpack the miner

 2. Test the connection with the pool